mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### Inline functions

-When a program is executed and a function is about to be invoked the following steps occur with the program
+When a program is executed and a function is about to be invoked, the following steps occur with the program:

 - store the memory address of the next instruction
 - copy function arguments to the stack